GurmukhSKharod/Fall-Hacks-2023/README.md

 NOTE: If the nearby universities and facilities dont show up immediately, please try running the frontend again, as it seems to sometimes be slower on the first run.

-## 4. Participant names and contact information have been given above.

-## 5. Acknowledgments for any libraries, APIs, or resources you used in your project:
+## 4. Acknowledgments for any libraries, APIs, or resources:

    This project utlized Node.js, React.js, Express.js, MongoDb, Vite, Tailwind.css, Axios, React-Router-DOM.
    https://nodejs.org/en